nospamcalfee/pico-ap-configure/README.md

 ## Release 1.1 - fix embarrassing failure to start on an un-initialized picow.
    It was not possible to start up and choose some wifi ap to connect to.
-Now it allows starting while completely nuked, or in a situation when there are multiple WIFI ssids, and all are not know via flash for ssid/passwords.
+Now it allows starting while completely nuked, or in a situation when there are multiple WIFI ssids, and all are not known via flash for ssid/passwords.
-## not quite a release adapt the example tcpserver and tcpclient code so it
+## not quite a release

-   can build separate from the example code.
+   adapt the example tcpserver and tcpclient code so it can build separately from the example code.
 Also expanded for more flexible protocols over tcp.

    See:.../pico-examples/pico_w/wifi/tcp_server/picow_tcp_server.c
    and .../pico-examples/pico_w/wifi/tcp_client/picow_tcp_client.c.